 At Virtual Strides, we follow the the Better Business Bureau’s cause-related marketing best practice of clearly stating exactly how much of each virtual race registration fee will be donated to the featured charity. $5 per registration is the amount of money we feel we can afford to donate and remain in business, so we can continue to raise money for different charities each and every month.
 We donate at least $5 for each and every registration, including discounted ones and even the registrations we give away during contests on our Facebook page.
 We give more when we can and we always round up, but $5 per registration is our bare-minimum donation.

 Some people seem to be under the impression that we donate $5 from each registration fee and pocket the rest of it, but of course that isn’t how things work.
 Like any other business, we have several fixed and variable expenses to overcome each month before there is even an opportunity for us to realize a profit.
 Our very large, high-quality medals are not inexpensive, especially after factoring in licensing/design fees, production set up costs, and the cost of shipping hundreds of pounds of them to us.
-We then incur the expense of individually packing and shipping the medals out to participants.
+We then incur the expense of individually packing and shipping the medals out to participants, including the cost of postage.
 We have to pay merchant account fees for each registration, taxes, programming/website expenses, advertising expenses, and so on and so forth.
 We also have a number of fixed monthly costs (like the rent for our office space, for example), and we have to absorb the sometimes very large expense of leftover medals when we order too many.
-We’ve actually lost money after a few of our events when our total revenue didn’t exceed our total expenses, but we refuse to punish the race’s featured charity when this happens by only donating “a percentage of profits” like some organizations do.
+We’ve actually lost money after several of our events when our total revenue didn’t exceed our total expenses, but we refuse to punish the race’s featured charity when this happens by only donating “a percentage of profits” like some organizations do.
 We always make the promised donation.

 Efficiency and the Bottom Line